-Millions of users have uploaded tens of millions of photos to Instagram, making it the world’s most popular photo-sharing app.
-But what happens when you want to save your photos from Instagram?
-Perhaps you took a photo with the Instagram in-app camera and didn’t save a copy to your phone.
-Or, maybe you accidentally deleted the original photo (or — gasp — your phone was stolen) and the only copy you have left is the one you posted on Instagram.
+Whether you took a photo with the Instagram in-app camera and it didn’t save a copy to your phone or you accidentally deleted the original photo (or — gasp — your phone was stolen) and the only copy you have left is the one you posted on Instagram, getting photos from Instagram is easy.
+We can show you a few easy ways to download Instagram photos.

-Whatever the case is, until recently, the only option to download photos was to use third-party apps.
-No longer is that the case though.
-Instagram released a new downloader tool that lets you download all of your data — photos included — in a single process.
-To give you options, we’re going to run through Instagram’s official process of downloading your content before diving into the other options, which includes bookmarking, using screenshots, and using third-party apps.
+Instagram has a downloader tool that lets you download all of your data — photos included — in a single process.
+To give you options, we’re going to run through Instagram’s official process of downloading your content before diving into the other options, which include bookmarking, using screenshots, and using third-party apps.

-Before you get too far though, remember to respect other users’ photos; just because you can download an image doesn’t mean you should if it isn’t yours.
+Before you get too far, though, remember to respect other users’ photos — just because you can download Instagram photos doesn’t mean you should if they aren't yours.
 Some users may specifically share images meant to be saved as wallpaper, but if it’s not clear, it’s a good idea to ask before you download.
 Instagram has a detailed outline of its copyright policy.

 Step 1: Log into Instagram in the web browser of your choice and go to your profile.